Zhongshu Sheng: Song, Jin, Liao dynasties

-The Khitan-led Liao dynasty (916–1125) had an institution similar in function to the Central Secretariat of the early Tang dynasty, called the Department of Administration (zhengshisheng 政事省).
+The Khitan-led Liao dynasty (916–1125) had an institution similar in function to the Central Secretariat of the early Tang dynasty, called the Department of Administration.
 The posts of Director, Vice Director, and the drafters, were mostly held by Chinese.

 The Jurchen-led Jin dynasty (1115–1234) had a Central Secretariat that functioned similarly to the Song institution, but the paperwork was done by academicians rather than professional drafters.
-The Right Chancellor of the Central Secretariat (shangshu you chengxiang 尚書右丞相) was subordinate to the Grand Chancellor.
+The Right Chancellor of the Central Secretariat was subordinate to the Grand Chancellor.
 Emperor Wanyan Liang (r.
 1149-1160) abolished the institution.